The Difference Between Solid and Engineered Doors

 In this article, we’ll be looking at the main differences between engineered doors and solid wood doors.
 In particular, why these may have different effects on your home.
 From performance benefits to increased security, there are many reasons to consider either type of door.

 There’s a common misconception that products with an engineered core are inferior to solid equivalents.
 This is potentially due to the lower price point, as well as the implied quality difference between “solid” and “engineered”.
 It’s true that a solid oak door set has a desirability factor to it.
 However, an engineered system has significant performance benefits that shouldn’t be overlooked.
-Though they might look the same, but it’s what’s on the inside that counts.
+Though they might look the same, it’s what’s on the inside that counts.

 Internal Structure

 Engineered cores are a more modern approach to door leaf construction.
 An engineered door consists of multiple layers of timber that are pressed and glued together in different directions.
 This forms the core material.
 A veneer is then applied to the surface and lipping fixed to the edges.
 It is this purposefully arranged construction that gives engineered wood doors their name.
+They offer excellent stability, are usually lighter, and are less prone to warping.

 Performance